Tyler-Fanuele/DOOFRand/README.md

 # DoofRand
-A random number generator baised off of the double pendulum model.
+A random number generator based off of the double pendulum model.